ScottLogic/blog/_posts/2026-02-13-mfj-from-theory-to-practice.md

 The pattern is clear: Java is evolving toward richer data-oriented features, and Higher-Kinded-J is positioned to take advantage of each advance.
 Learning optics and effects today is an investment that becomes more valuable as Java matures.

-### Future Directions

-With core optics (including profunctor optics with `contramap`, `map`, and `dimap`), effect paths, and virtual thread support complete, future development focuses on:

-- **Enhanced IDE tooling** - Better autocomplete and navigation for optic composition
-- **Framework integrations** - Deeper Spring Boot support, plus Quarkus and Micronaut
-- **Performance optimisation** - Specialised paths for hot code paths
-- **Value type support** - Zero-cost optic wrappers when Valhalla lands
-- **Carrier class support** - Extending `@GenerateLenses` beyond records

-For Java developers, the combination of the Focus DSL, Effect Path API, external type support, and Spring integration offers a native functional programming experience—one that will only improve as Java itself evolves.

 ---

 ## Completing the Picture